Golden Knights' 3 PP goals spoil Sharks home debut, 3-1 - WTMJ

 SIMEK SIDELINED

 Sharks D Radim Simek left in the second period after taking two hard hits from Marchessault.
-He went straight to the dressing room after the shift and didn’t return.
+He went straight to the dressing room after the shift and didn’t return with an upper-body injury.

+Defenseman Erik Karlsson left in the third period after tweaking a lower-body injury but Boughner didn’t believe it was serious.

 UP NEXT